amcneil36/amcneil36.github.io/blogs/defect-management-recommendations.md

 A study from IBM was done in 2008 analyzing the cost of software defects found at different stages.
 The cost to fix a defect in coding was 6.5 times higher than the cost to fix a defect during design.
 The cost to fix a defect during testing was 15 times higher than during design.
 Finally, the cost ot fix a defect in production was 100 times higher than during design.
 This means that we should almost always avoid releasing with known defects.

 ### Summary
+We want to be prioritizing between defects and enhancements
+* We should investigate issues reported in production immediately but do not necessarily need to fix them immediately
+* Sometimes a feature will be higher priority than a defect fix and vice-versa
+* Place defects and enhancements in the same backlog so it is easier to prioritize
+* Have the same team capable of doing both enhancements and defects so we can prioritize between defects and enhancements
+* Teams with less incoming defects may benefit more from using Scrum.
+Teams with more incoming defects may benefit more from Kanban
+* Monitor the progress of the feature with a burn down chart to help prioritize between defects and enhancements